Skip to content

 Zone Requirement Rationale

-Zone 1 (Personal) Medium moderation minimum; agent authors may configure topic overrides without approval; quarterly review of moderation settings Personal productivity agents present lower compliance risk; Medium moderation balances safety with user autonomy for experimentation
+Zone 1 (Personal) Moderate per-prompt moderation minimum on the agent-effective default; agent authors may configure topic overrides without approval; quarterly review of moderation settings Personal productivity agents present lower compliance risk; Moderate moderation balances safety with user autonomy for experimentation

-Zone 2 (Team) High moderation default; topic-level overrides to Medium or Low require documented approval; monthly review of moderation settings Shared team agents may be used in workflows involving customer data or internal communications; High default reduces risk of inappropriate outputs
+Zone 2 (Team) High per-prompt moderation as the agent-effective default; topic-level overrides to Moderate or Low require documented approval; monthly review of moderation settings Shared team agents may be used in workflows involving customer data or internal communications; High default reduces risk of inappropriate outputs

-Zone 3 (Enterprise) High moderation mandatory at agent level; topic-level overrides to Medium allowed with documented justification; topic-level downgrades to Low prohibited; custom safety messages required; Purview audit integration; weekly review Customer-facing and regulated agents require maximum content safety; blocking downgrades to Low helps prevent inappropriate responses in high-stakes interactions
+Zone 3 (Enterprise) High per-prompt moderation mandatory as the agent-effective default; topic-level overrides to Moderate allowed with documented justification; topic-level downgrades to Low prohibited; custom safety messages required; Purview audit integration; weekly review Customer-facing and regulated agents require maximum content safety; blocking downgrades to Low helps prevent inappropriate responses in high-stakes interactions

 Roles & Responsibilities